 In addition to electives in applied mathematics, you may be able to take online elective courses outside the department.
 These courses must be worth a minimum of three credits, graduate level, numerically graded and mathematically relevant.
 Check with your adviser before enrolling an elective course to make sure it will count toward your degree.

 Below is a list of all applied mathematics courses offered in this program.
 You do not need to complete every course listed to earn your degree.
 Please keep in mind that some courses are not offered every year, as noted below.

-Students can also complete up to four credits of independent research over two or more quarters by taking AMATH 600.
+Students can also complete four credits of independent research by taking AMATH 600.